Madison v. Alabama

-Vernon Madison is a 68-year-old man suffering from severe vascular dementia following multiple life-threatening strokes.
-Mr. Madison is legally blind, incontinent, cannot walk without a walker, speaks with slurred speech, and has no memory of the crime or the circumstances that brought him to death row.
+Vernon Madison suffered from severe vascular dementia following multiple life-threatening strokes that left him legally blind, incontinent, unable to walk without a walker, with slurred speech, and with no memory of the crime or the circumstances that brought him to death row.

-Mr. Madison has long suffered from mental illness but when he became extremely confused and disoriented, told his lawyers he was going to move to Florida, and could no longer remember his crime, concerns about his competency were raised.
-Experts agree that Mr. Madison’s vascular dementia is likely the result of several strokes he experienced in 2015 after he had been held in solitary confinement on Alabama’s death row for 30 years.
+Mr. Madison had long suffered from mental illness but when he became extremely confused and disoriented, told his lawyers he was going to move to Florida, and could no longer remember his crime, concerns about his competency were raised.
+Experts agreed that Mr. Madison’s vascular dementia was likely the result of several strokes he experienced in 2015 after he had been held in solitary confinement on Alabama’s death row for 30 years.

 After a third trial, Mr. Madison was convicted but jurors sentenced him to life imprisonment without parole.
 An elected trial judge overrode the jury’s verdict of life and imposed a sentence of death.
 After recent Supreme Court rulings, the Alabama legislature barred the practice of overturning jury life verdicts in 2017 but did not apply the new law retroactively.

 After Mr. Madison was scheduled for execution in 2016, a federal appeals court found that he was incompetent to be executed because he had no rational understanding of the crime for which he was convicted.
 The Eleventh Circuit held that executing a person currently suffering from dementia would be cruel and unusual punishment.
 The Supreme Court overturned the lower court ruling in 2017 and declared that a federal court in a habeas proceeding is not authorized to make a decision about the unresolved question about whether dementia qualifies as a basis for barring an execution under the Eighth Amendment.